Social media marketing for B2B may be less straightforward than B2C marketing, but it’s just as important in building your brand and business.

 LinkedIn also has a large number of decision-makers.
 45% of LinkedIn members are in upper management.
 LinkedIn Ads allow for very precise targeting with filters such as job seniority, company size, member age, industry, and much more.

 Most users on LinkedIn are on the site to connect with other people in their industry, so that’s already a key step in separating valuable leads from the crowd.
 LinkedIn also has a Groups feature where you can find, connect, and interact with potential clients in a very targeted pool.
-Joining a LinkedIn Group is a great way to drive leads and traffic towards your company.
+Joining a LinkedIn Group is a great platform to showcase content marketing for manufacturing companies, and a fantastic way to drive leads and traffic towards your company.

 Having a page presence on Facebook is still a must.
 Without a Facebook Page today, your credibility may be questioned.
 In fact, it could even have a negative impact on local SEO for manufacturing companies.